-The Regulated Industries Commission (RIC) under its Act No. 26 of 1998 (Section 48) is required to review the principles for determining rates and charges for services under its jurisdiction every (5) years.
-This document outlines the RIC's overall process and approach to the price review and the major issues the review will consider and will need to be resolved, in implementing the regulatory framework for the electricity transmission and distribution sector and the sole service provider in the sector, the Trinidad and Tobago Electricity Commission (T&TEC).
+The Regulated Industries Commission (RIC), in accordance with Section 48 of its Act No. 26 of 1998, is required to review the principles for determining rates and charges for services under its jurisdiction every (5) years.
+This document outlines the RIC's overall process and approach to the price review, and broadly highlights the major issues the RIC will consider in its determination of price controls for the water (distribution) and sewerage sector and the Water and Sewerage Authority (WASA), the sole service provider within the sector.
+In dealing with these issues, the RIC may identify its initial thinking/position and any further issues that it considers will assist in the development of its position.

-This is the second time that the prices for the electricity transmission and distribution services and the will be reviewed under the Incentive-based (price cap regulation) approach.
-The RIC is required to assess T&TEC's submission for the price review; that is its Business Plan, against the principles contained in the RIC's Act.
-Specifically, Section 6 of the Act requires the RIC to ensure that "the service provided by a service provider operating under prudent and efficient management will be on terms that will allow the service provider to earn sufficient return to finance necessary investment".
+This is the first time that the prices for the water and sewerage services will be reviewed under the Incentive-based (price cap regulation) approach.
+An important aspect of this review, therefore, will be to establish a firm foundation for economic regulation in the future.
+The prices for water and sewerage services were last reviewed in 19931.
+For the Price Review, the RIC is required to assess WASA's submission, that is, its Business Plan, against the principles contained in the RIC's Act.
+Specifically, Section 6 of the Act requires the RIC to ensure that "the service provided by a service provider operating under prudent and efficient management will be on terms that will allow the service provider to earn sufficient return to finance necessary investment."
 The RIC must also be satisfied that the interests of customers are taken into account and that prices provide appropriate signals about the cost of providing service.

-T&TEC's Business Plan is expected to detail fully its forecasts of expenditure and revenue requirements for the regulatory period.
-These must reflect efficient costs of supply, and the proposed programme of capital works must be deliverable over the regulatory control period.
-The forecasts of demand must be reasonable and reflect the best available information.
+WASA's Business Plan is expected to provide full details of its forecasts of expenditure and revenue requirements for the regulatory period.
+These must reflect efficient costs of supply, and the proposed programme of capital works that must be delivered over the regulatory control period.
+In addition, the forecasts of demand must be reasonable and reflect the best available information.